Tswana people: South Africa

 The largest number of ethnic Tswana people is located in modern-day South Africa.
 They are one of the largest ethnic groups in the country, and the Tswana language is one of eleven official languages in South Africa.
 There were over 4 million Tswana speakers in the country in 2012, with North West Province having a majority of 2,200,000 Tswana speakers.
 The principal Tswana tribal clans are the Bahurutshe, Bakgatla-ba-kgafela, Barolong, Batlhaping and Bafokeng.
 The Bahurutshe are primarily found in the Ngaka Modiri Molema Administrative District.
 Specifically, they reside in areas like Zeerust and Marico, under the Ramotshere Moiloa Local Municipality.
 The Bakgatla-ba-Kgafela have a significant presence in the Pilanesberg area of South Africa's North West Province.
 Their tribal capital, Moruleng, is located near the Bakgatla Gate of Pilanesberg National Park.
 Barolong-boo-Ratshidi communities can be found in the North West Province with Mahikeng as their capital, and in the Free State, can be found in Thaba Nchu.
 Batlhaping can be found in the North West province, especially in Greater Taung Municipality with Taung as their capital, and the Northern Cape.
 Bafokeng, sometimes referred to as Royal Bafokeng, are primarily found in the Phokeng area around the Rustenberg area.
 The Bafokeng have generated substantial wealth through platinum mining on their land and established a sovereign wealth fund, Royal Bafokeng Holdings, to manage and invest the community's income.
 Widely regarded as Africa's most progressive community investment model, the fund oversees assets valued at approximately $4 billion, including investments such as the Royal Bafokeng Stadium, Royal Marang Hotel, and Lebone College.
+Urbanised Tswana people in South Africa are found in large numbers in places like Potchefstroom, Klerksdorp, Randfontein and Pretoria.
+In Pretoria where Batswana make up the majority they speak a dialect called have Sepitori also known as Pretoria Sotho, which is an urbanised dialect of Setswana mixed with words from other languages and dialects.
+It is distinct from the standard language spoken in the North West Province or other parts of Botswana.
+From 1948 to 1994, South African Tswana people were defined by the Apartheid regime to be citizens of Bophuthatswana, one of ten bantustans set up for the purpose of defending the policy of denying black Africans citizenship in South Africa.